jdaw1/placemat/Documentation/code_injection.md

 	- On tasting-note pages, `TastingSheetNum`, an integer being the item of `GlassesOnTastingNotePages` currently being rendered.

-	- On place-name pages, PlaceNameSetNum, an integer being the number of the sub-array of NamesPlaceNames currently being rendered.
+	- On place-name pages, `PlaceNameSetNum`, an integer being the number of the sub-array of `NamesPlaceNames` currently being rendered.

 	- On pre-pour pages, `PrePourSheetNum`, an integer &ge;&nbsp;0 and &le;&nbsp;`PrePourNumCopies`&minus;1, being the number of the pre-pour sheet currently being rendered.